 Timings – 9.30 am to 4.30 pm

 India Gate is one of the most important historical monument in Delhi.
-It was designed by famous British architect, Edward Lutyens.
+It was designed by the famous British architect, Edward Lutyens.
 It was built 1931 in the memory of the Indian Soldiers who lost their lives fighting for British Army in World War I. All the names of the soldiers are inscribed on the arc of the Gate.
 India Gate is one of the favorite picnic spot for Delhiites.
-Children Park is near to India Gate.
-It will be fun if you bring cooked packaged food with you and have the picnic.
+Children Park is near India Gate.
+It will be fun if you bring cooked packaged food with you and have a picnic.
 You can also go for boating at the Boating Club near to India Gate ground.
 India Gate is also one of the best historical monuments in Delhi.
 Right across India Gate is the National Gallery of Modern Art, where you can go to check out some of the most beautiful paintings.

 Entry Fee – No Entry Fee